Gap Years, Conservation Volunteering

 For expert visa advice we advise our volunteer, work placement, and internship participants to get in touch with CIBT - a company that we work in partnership with.
 Our UK, Canadian, and US travellers can use CIBT for visa advice and to get their visa applications processed - with visas returned within a week.

-- All of Twin's placements are in partnership with recognised and established local organisations, run by or employing local people.
+- All of Twin Work & Volunteer's placements are in partnership with recognised and established local organisations, run by or employing local people.
 These organisations, depending on the nature of what they do, might be small-scale NGOs, family projects, schools or orphanages, or local initiatives with environmental or social goals.

 - We often use local businesses to provide logistical and support services to volunteers such as transfers, pick-ups, accommodation and so on.
 In this way, we support the local economy through helping independent local businesses to thrive.
-Twin takes its partnerships very seriously and works extremely closely with all its partners.
+We take our partnerships very seriously and work extremely closely with all our partners.

-- WAVA has an agreement with the crisis management service Tranquillico, should the very worst situations arise
+- We have an agreement with the crisis management service Tranquillico, should the very worst situations arise.

 - If any wider safety concerns arise in the destination, such as civil disturbances or natural disasters, we seek advice from the Foreign & Commonwealth Office (FCO) and implement their recommendations where appropriate.